Retro-Artist/Docker-Template/README.md

 To deploy to a Linux production server:

 1. Clone the repository on the server.
-2. Configure your production Apache server to point to the `public` directory.
+2. Configure your production Nginx server to point to the `public` directory.
 3. Set up the MySQL database and update the `.env` file with the production credentials.
 4. Install Composer dependencies with `composer install --no-dev`.
 5. Run the database migration script.